-To this end, we develop a novel and general framework in Algo.~\ref{alg:optex}, namely \textit{first-order \underline{opt}imization \underline{ex}pedited with approximately parallelized iterations} (\ours{}), to overcome the inherent iterative dependency in FOO and hence facilitate the realization of parallelized iterations therein.
-We first propose a kernelized gradient estimation method with the technique of separable kernel function and local history of gradient to efficiently and effectively estimate the gradient at an input in the domain using only a subset of gradient history (Sec.~\ref{sec:grad-est}).
-With these estimated gradients, we then utilize standard FOO algorithms to approximate the initial inputs for their next $N$ sequential iterations (Sec.\ref{sec:proxy-update}), which thus bypasses the inherent iterative dependency in FOO.
-Lastly, we finish our approximately parallelized iterations by leveraging parallel computing to run standard FOO algorithms on these $N$ initial inputs concurrently (Sec.~\ref{sec:parallel-iter}).
+To this end, we introduce the first general framework in Algo. \ref{alg:optex} with a detailed illustration in Fig. \ref{fig:illustration}, namely \textit{first-order \underline{opt}imization \underline{ex}pedited with approximately parallelized iterations} (\ours{}), to overcome the aforementioned inherent iterative dependency in FOO and facilitate the realization of parallelized iterations therein.
+To achieve this, we first propose a kernelized gradient estimation with the technique of separable kernel function and local history of gradient to efficiently and effectively estimate the gradient at any input in the domain (Sec.~\ref{sec:grad-est}).
+We then follow standard FOO algorithms with this kernelized gradient estimation to approximate the inputs for the next $N$ sequential iterations to be parallelized (Sec.\ref{sec:proxy-update}), aiming to overcome the inherent iterative dependency in FOO.
+Lastly, we finish our approximately parallelized iterations by leveraging parallel computing to run standard FOO algorithms on these $N$ inputs concurrently using the ground-truth gradients (Sec.~\ref{sec:parallel-iter}).